dannysmith/nationalrail-test-suite/README.md

 # National Rail Test Suite

-This is a suite of tautomated tests for the national rail website written uusing RSpec and Watir.
+This is a suite of automated tests for the national rail website written uusing RSpec and Watir.

 ## Brief